-"By the end of September, it was nearly finished -- Barbara over and over again, large and small, sometimes only a head in a floppy green hat, sometimes full figure as he imaged she'd appear in nothing at all.
+"By the end of September, it was nearly finished -- Barbara over and over again, large and small, sometimes only a head in a floppy green hat, sometimes full figure nude as he imaged her.

 "Crowds of tourists would gather to watch as he worked.
 Madeline would walk among the crowd with a hat, taking donations.
 (They insisted on making donations, and she wasn't about to stop them.)
 And many stayed at the pension now, and she would tell the legend of Barbara to them in the lobby as they looked out the window at the scaffolding and the painting with spotlights shining on it, as he worked well into the night.

-"Then came the rain -- slow but steady, day after day.
-Just enough to keep him away from his work.
-And he would sit in the lobby with the guests, hearing Madeline spin ever more elaborate tales for the guests about the mysterious Barbara who had this great artist in her thrall.
+"Then came the rain -- slow but steady, day after day, more rain than we had had in Vienna in decades.
+He couldn'd paint outside so he sat in the lobby with the guests, hearing Madeline spin ever more elaborate tales for the guests about the mysterious Barbara who had this artist in her thrall.

 "He had mixed his paints well -- with full knowledge of the underlying chemistry and the demands of the weather.
-But he had not counted on the properties of the stone.
-Unbeknownst to him, there was an admixture of sandstone in what at first had seemed solid granite.
-And day by rainy day, the vast and glorious painting melted away, and the crowds at the pension melted way as well, leaving him with a strangely dirty wall and a losing business.
+But he had not counted on the the persistence of the rain and the properties and thinness of the cement he was painting on.
+Day by rainy day, the vast and glorious painting melted away, and the crowds at the pension melted way as well, leaving him with a strangely dirty wall and a losing business.

-you so accurately point out, doesn't quite ring true for Vienna.
+which, as you so accurately point out, doesn't ring true for

-Yes, it should be 'Mozart' or 'Edelweiss,' or some other name with
+should be Mozart or Edelweiss, or some other word clearly

-consultant firm based in New York.
-Yes, he's sure to know just the
+with an international firm based in New York.
+Yes, he's sure to

 way to make this place -- by name, by brand, by look -- feel like